Spacial/awesome-systools/README.md

 - [apple libc uses perl](https://github.com/Apple-FOSS-Mirror/Libc/blob/2ca2ae74647714acfc18674c3114b1a5d3325d7d/gen/wordexp.c#L192)
 - [Sloth](https://github.com/sveinbjornt/Sloth): Mac app that shows all open files and sockets in use by all running processes.
 Nice GUI for lsof.
 - [insert_dylib](https://github.com/Tyilo/insert_dylib): Command line utility for inserting a dylib load command into a Mach-O binary
+- [ds_store](https://github.com/al45tair/ds_store): lets you examine and modify .DS_Store files from Python code; since it is written in pure Python, it is portable and will run on any platform, not just Mac OS X.

 ## Windows